csinva/csinva.github.io/_notes/ai/deep_learning.md

 	- do this for each input to the next layer
 - *dropout* - randomly zero outputs of p fraction of the neurons during training
 	- like learning large ensemble of models that share weights
+	- 2 ways to compensate (pick one)
-	- at test time can multiply all neurons' outputs by p
+		1. at test time multiply all neurons' outputs by p
-	- or during training divide all neurons' outputs by p
+		2. during training divide all neurons' outputs by p
 - *softmax* - takes vector z and returns vector of the same length
 	- makes it so output sums to 1 (like probabilities of classes)

-### learning stucture
-- google's learning to learn
-- *optimal brain damage* - starts with fully connected and weeds out connections
-- *tiling* - train networks on the error of previous networks

 # CNNs
 - kernel here means filter